U.S. court denies ABC request to halt sales of Dish's 'Hopper'

-A Manhattan federal judge on Wednesday denied a request by Walt Disney Co's ABC unit to stop Dish Network Corp from selling devices that let viewers skip commercials when watching primetime broadcast shows.
+Sept 18 A Manhattan federal judge on Wednesday denied American Broadcasting Companies Inc request to stop Dish Network Corp from selling devices that let viewers skip commercials when watching primetime broadcast shows.

 ABC had claimed that allowing Dish's Hopper system to remain on the market while a lawsuit between the two goes forward would cause ABC irreparable harm by threatening its ability to generate advertising revenue and disrupting its exclusive rights to control its programming.